Generating Cashflow from Oil and Gas Operations for High-Grade Silver and Gold Exploration

-Canuc Resources Corporation (TSXV:CDA) is a junior resource company engaged in developing value from its 100 percent owned and titled high quality, high grade San Javier Silver/Gold Project located in Sonora State, Mexico.
-After six years of claim acquisition and project preparation in a private company, the San Javier Silver/Gold asset has been brought to public markets for the first time through Canuc Resources Corporation.
+Canuc Resources Corporation (TSXV:CDA) is a junior resource company engaged in developing value from its 100 percent owned and titled high quality, high grade San Javier silver and gold project located in Sonora State, Mexico.
+After six years of claim acquisition and project preparation in a private company, the San Javier silver and gold asset was brought to public markets for the first time through Canuc Resources.

 To minimize dilution, preserve shareholder value and to maintain the highest possible shareholder integrity with the tightest possible capital structure, Canuc Resources funds its corporate expenses with cash flow derived from producing natural gas wells which are located in Central West Texas.

-CEO and Director Chris Berlet said, “Having cash flow permits Canuc to avoid unnecessary dilution and to maintain the tightest possible capital structure while unlocking the maximum shareholder value possible from the high quality San Javier Silver/Gold asset.”
+CEO and Director Chris Berlet said, “Having cash flow permits Canuc Resources to avoid unnecessary dilution and to maintain the tightest possible capital structure while unlocking the maximum shareholder value possible from the high quality San Javier silver and gold asset.”

 Canuc Resources has accumulated 16 claims comprising more than 400 hectares of contiguous ground along strike and down dip of the main workings at San Javier.
 A comprehensive agreement permits for both exploration and eventual exploitation (mining) on an area covering in excess of 1,000 hectares.
 The Company expects to define a high quality resource in the millions of tonnes by conducting modern exploration on the San Javier project, including drilling well below and beyond the known historical resource area.